cosimameyer/cosimameyer.com/content/post/2022-09-18-curating-r-ladies-twitter-account-a-fun-ride/index.md

 #### Turning the text into tweets

 Before tweeting a Twitter thread, you have to turn them into single tweets.
 I relied on [Chirr App](https://getchirrapp.com/#) and it worked really well!
 Just copy-paste your tweet and if you want a forced tweet break add `[...]`.
-I then copy-pasted the tweets on the right side, added my images, GIFs, and alternative texts, and tweeted them[^3] 🎉
+I then copy-pasted the tweets on the right side, added my images, GIFs, and alternative texts, and tweeted them 🎉

 ![small_image](/images/single-blog/chirr_app.png)
+{{< detail-tag "Alternative text" >}} The image shows a screenshot of the Chirr App where you paste your text in a text window (left-hand side) and it gets split up into single tweets that you can copy-paste from the right-hand side.  {{< /detail-tag >}}

 #### More interaction - polls and (interactive) illustrations